jankaszel/hyperwell-thesis/chapters/study.md

 After reaching out to scholars with a background on Digital Humanities and digital annotation, Chiara Palladino, Assistant Professor of Classics at Furman University, USA, announced interest on launching a joint project on this matter.
 Chiara Palladino teaches Classics with a focus on Digital Humanities and, as a member of the Pelagios Commons, previously conducted research on the use of Linked Open Data (LOD) tools in the classroom[^chiara-lod-post].
 She motivated a group of undergraduate students at Furman University to participate in the study and managed both study sessions overseas.
 While I designed this study as part of this thesis, we have curated a joint open publication including the students' annotations and notes on the overall feedback (_TODO:_ add reference).
 This publication has been accompanied by an article on the Pelagios blog (_TODO:_ add reference). (_TODO:_ Communicate?)
 The work has also been featured on the Pelagios curation of case studies.

-* Highlight that Recogito currently does not provide real-time collaboration, and requires a refresh of the website in order to display work of collaborators in real-time.
+TODO Highlight that Recogito currently does not provide real-time collaboration, and requires a refresh of the website in order to display work of collaborators in real-time.
 This plays well with the remark of @dourish1992---that the context of digital collaboration not just concerns the content of work, but also its character and expression throughout the ongoing collaboration. @schwartz1998 describe such a system more precisely in their patent.

-Aspects we wanted to learn about:
+TODO Aspects we wanted to learn about:

 * Digital workflow: How do users actually behave during real-time collaboration, what are their micro-actions and patterns that emerge when there is no real-time update, how often do they revisit others' work?
 Acquire these insights quantitatively and implicitly.
 	* Record actions